 After the release, the egg is available for fertilization for 12-24 hours.
-However, a sperm can live inside the body for maximum of 5 days.
-Therefore, 4-5 days before ovulation also can be counted as fertile phase for a woman.
+However, sperm can live inside the body for a maximum of 5 days.
+Therefore, 4-5 days before ovulation also can be counted as a fertile phase for a woman.
+(5)

 How many days am I fertile after ovulation?

-Normally ovulation occurs through release of an ovarian egg, which stays up to 12-24 hours in the fallopian tube.
-And for sperm it takes 5-6 hours to reach the egg with the help of cervical mucus.
-Therefore, within this window a woman has chance to get fertilized.
-Normally it is preferable to release sperm before the fertile window as they can survive for maximum 5 days inside fallopian tubes.
+Normally ovulation occurs through the release of an ovarian egg, which stays up to 12-24 hours in the fallopian tube.
+And for sperm, it takes 5-6 hours to reach the egg with the help of cervical mucus.
+Therefore, within this window, a woman has the chance to get fertilized.
+Normally it is preferable to release sperm before the fertile window as they can survive for a maximum 5 days inside fallopian tubes.
+(6)

 Can I ovulate during periods?

-It is almost impossible to ovulate during menstrual period.
-Menstrual period is a biological process which is caused by shedding of endometrial linings after 12-15 days of ovulation.
+It is almost impossible to ovulate during the menstrual period.
+The menstrual period is a biological process which is caused by shedding of endometrial linings after 12-15 days of ovulation.
 Keeping that in mind, a woman cannot ovulate during periods.
+(7)

-However, many women experiences occasional bleeding due to other reasons such as endometriosis, thyroid etc. which they confuse with regular periods.
+However, many women experience occasional bleeding due to other reasons such as endometriosis, thyroid, etc. which they confuse with regular periods.
 Under such circumstances, you can ovulate even with the bleeding on.

 What is the cervical mucus during ovulation?

 Ovulation is the biological event of an egg release from a woman’s body.
 You all must be aware that without the egg meeting the sperm, there can be no fertilization.
-Hence ovulation is the most important event in a woman’s physical life to help her getting pregnant.
+Hence ovulation is the most important event in a woman’s physical life to help her get pregnant.
+(10)